 Canada generally does not tax contributions to or accumulations in an RRSP.
 Under the Convention, Canada generally will impose a withholding tax of 25 percent on distributions to non-residents.
 The withholding tax for periodic payments, such as an RRIF which has been annuitized is 15%.
 An election may be filed under Sec 217 if the tax calculated on the return is less than the withholding tax.

-Because an RRSP is not a "qualified" plan for U.S. tax purposes, there is no deduction allowed for contributions to such a plan in the U.S. and earnings of the plan are taxable annually to the beneficiary.
-By deferring U.S. tax on earnings in the plan attributable to Canadian contributions until there is a distribution, U.S. tax generally will be imposed in the same years that Canadian tax is imposed, so that U.S. citizens, green card holders, and residents may credit the Canadian tax against their U.S. tax liability.
+Because an RRSP is not a "qualified" plan for U.S. tax purposes, contributions made in Canada are deductible for U.S. purposes in a limited way.
+Article XVIII(8) of the Convention permits the deduction of RRSP contributions for U.S. purposes if certain conditions are met, limited to the amount which would otherwise be deductible for a contribution to an Individual Retirement Account (IRA).
+U.S. tax on earnings in the plan attributable to Canadian contributions are deferred until there is a distribution if proper disclosure of the existence of the RRSP is made each year (as described below).
+This results in U.S. tax generally will being imposed in the same years that Canadian tax is imposed, so that U.S. citizens, green card holders, and residents may credit the Canadian tax against their U.S. tax liability.

 The Convention provides that deferral is available until there is a distribution from the RRSP "or any plan substituted therefor."
 Canadian law permits tax-free rollovers from an RRSP to either another RRSP or to a Registered Retirement Income Fund (RRIF).
 For purposes of the Convention, a rollover of an amount from an RRSP into an RRIF that is treated as tax-free under Canadian law will be interpreted to be a rollover into a plan "substituted" for the RRSP.
 Amounts rolled over from the RRSP into the RRIF will qualify for continued deferral of U.S. tax until income is distributed from the RRIF.
 Accordingly, the amounts rolled over (and earnings on those amounts) will be eligible for deferral from U.S. tax until distributed, to the extent such amounts would have been eligible for deferral if they remained in the RRSP.